Upper Marshall Canyon

 • USGS topo map: “Mt.
 Baldy”

-• More information: here
+• More information: here; Everytrail report here

 • Rating: 7

 After passing another picnic area, you reach the upper terminus of the short cut trail (signed as Marshall Canyon).
 Your route continues to the Claremont Hills Wilderness Area and will share about 0.4 miles with that loop.
-Take a right on the Johnson Motorway, pass the shade structure.
+Take a right on the Johnson Motorway, passing the shade structure.
 After enjoying some great views of Ontario and Cucamonga Peaks, and on clear days San Gorgonio, San Jacinto and Old Saddleback, you take a hard right on another fire road, signed as the Miller Motorway (look for a yellow pole).

 If the route described above seems a little complicated, keep in mind that your route will usually be whatever is the most obvious one.
 You also don’t have to follow this trip to the letter to enjoy the scenic variety of Marshall Canyon.